Jeff and Vicki McKone

 Last season, 2021 the Woods family was introduced to the McKone family & found the haunt home they were searching for & were able to rekindle their love of haunting & all things spooky.

-The Woods & McKone families are joining forces again with Nellie Woods as part owner, for the 2022 season with much of the attraction being revamped & expanded!
+The Woods & McKone families are joining forces again with Nellie Woods as co- owner, since the 2022 season with much of the attraction being revamped & expanded!
 Don’t miss the unveiling of The Vault.

 New for 2022!

 Coming for 2022...